Two–Mona Lisa theory: Other versions

 Another claimed version is in the Vernon collection.
 The Vernon Mona Lisa, however, dates from around 1616, though it also has columns, and was itself originally part of the collection at the Louvre.
 It was given to Joshua Reynolds by the Duke of Leeds around 1790, in exchange for a Reynolds self-portrait.
 This version was included in an 1824 "Account of the Principal Pictures belonging to the Nobility and Gentry of England", which lists "The Mona Lisa sitting on a Chair" as a painting by "Lionardo da Vinci"; it was then owned by Sir Abraham Hume.
-The account describes the background as "a Landscape with a Bridge", and states that "[i]t is not know how this portrait was brought to England".
+The account describes the background as "a Landscape with a Bridge", and states that "[i]t is not known how this portrait was brought to England".
 Reynolds thought it to be the real painting and the French one a copy, which was later deemed to have been disproved.
 It is, however, useful in that it was copied when the original's colors were far brighter than they are now, and so it gives some sense of the original's appearance "as new".
 It remains in a private collection, but was exhibited in 2006 at the Dulwich Picture Gallery.

 In 2012 the Museo del Prado in Madrid announced that it had discovered and almost fully restored a copy of the painting by a pupil of Leonardo, very possibly painted alongside the master.
 The copy gives a better indication of what the portrait looked like at the time, as the varnish on the original has become cracked and yellowed with age.
 The German imaging researchers Claus-Christian Carbon of the University of Bamberg and Vera Hesslinger of the University of Mainz performed further analysis of the Prado version, comparing it to Leonardo's Mona Lisa, and in 2014 speculated that, based on perspective analysis of key features in the images, the two images were painted at the same time from slightly different viewpoints.
 They further proposed that two images may therefore form a stereoscopic pair, creating the illusion of three-dimensional depth, when viewed side-by-side.
 However, a study published in 2017 has demonstrated that this stereoscopic pair in fact gives no reliable stereoscopic depth.